Economic Recommender Systems -- A Systematic Review: Methodology

 \subsection{Study Limitations}

 The possible study limitations (SL) are the following: \begin{itemize} \item \textbf{SL1}: Articles were primarily selected from Elsevier Scopus, IEEE Xplore, Springer Link, ACM Digital Library, and from reference searches in the bibliographies of articles that passed the screening stage.
-Additional online libraries may be considered in future research. \item \textbf{SL2}: The study does not cover {preprints}, non-English articles, non-accessible articles, graduate theses, doctoral dissertations, industry products, and demos. \item \textbf{SL3}: Other dimensions of analysis of {ECRSs} beyond those identified in Section~\ref{sec:decomposition} are left for possible future extensions of this work. \end{itemize}
+Additional online libraries may be considered in future research. \item \textbf{SL2}: The study does not cover preprints, non-English articles, non-accessible articles, graduate theses, doctoral dissertations, industry products, and demos. \item \textbf{SL3}: Other dimensions of analysis of ECRSs beyond those identified in Section~\ref{sec:decomposition} are left for possible future extensions of this work. \item \textbf{SL4}: The study focuses mainly on algorithmic aspects of ECRSs and leaves the in-depth analysis of their managerial implications for the future. \item \textbf{SL5}: Although the PRISMA review process can be considered very reliable overall, there is still a small degree of discretionality in the definition of research questions, the selection of keywords to be included in search queries, and the application of eligibility criteria. \end{itemize}